-An inexpensive and easy to maintain “green toilet” is set to be trialed in Ghana this year 2016.
-This remarkable toilet uses no water, but can convert human waste into cheap electricity and clean water.
+An inexpensive and easy to maintain “green toilet” is set to be trialled in Ghana this year 2016.
+This remarkable toilet uses no water but can convert human waste into cheap electricity and clean water.
 Spurred on by the Gates Foundation’s Reinvent the Toilet challenge, a team of engineers and designers from Cranfield University in the UK created what has been dubbed the “Nano Membrane Toilet.”

 The university’s green toilet was the winner of the award for Excellence in the Field of Environmental Technology Research, by a panel chaired by HSH Prince Albert II of Monaco in March 2015.

-The toilet is for single-household use, and can easily accommodate 10 family members, accepting a mixture of feces and urine.
+The toilet is for single-household use, and can easily accommodate 10 family members, accepting a mixture of faeces and urine.

 Remember the Archimedes screw?
-Well, that concept is utilized in the ”flushing” of the toilet as the unique mechanism moves waste into the toilet without the need for water.
+Well, that concept is utilised in the ”flushing” of the toilet as the unique mechanism moves waste into the toilet without the need for water.

 At least 40 percent of the world’s population, 2.5 billion people, practice open defecation or lack sanitation facilities.
 This is not only devastating to human health but to the environment.
 Added to this is the over 2.0 billion people living in urban areas of the world, many using toilets connected to septic tanks that are often not safely emptied, or using other systems that empty raw sewage into the environment.